 - the pre-lodgement procedure for non-inventory linked ports/terminals using the GVMS

-The new procedures are outlined in the exports section of the Border Operating Model and further details, including the locations that will be using GVMS and those with additional requirements due to space constraints, will be set out on GOV.UK. – List of ports using the GVMS.
+The new procedures are outlined in the exports section of the Border Operating Model and further details, including the locations that will be using GVMS, will be available on GOV.UK. – List of ports using the GVMS.

 Preparing for export from GB: customs documents and procedures that hauliers need to know If the goods are not moving under transit, the exporter/agent/freight forwarder should provide the haulier with the MRN(s) for the pre-lodged import declaration(s) for the member state the haulier is crossing the border to.

 What changed from 1 January 2022?

 If exiting GB using the GVMS, before arriving hauliers need to:

 - ask the exporter or agent to provide the correct references for each consignment carried